 Getting started with Bixby and Bixby Voice

 There’s more to Bixby than a single app or screen.
-The Galaxy S20 range all ship with three incarnations of Samsung’s Assistant: Bixby Home, Bixby Vision, and Bixby Voice.
+The Galaxy S20 range ship with all three incarnations of Samsung’s Assistant: Bixby Home, Bixby Vision, and Bixby Voice.
 Unfortunately, that means Bixby’s settings are spread across these different sections of Bixby.
 Here’s the general gist of which settings you’ll find where.

 If you swipe right across your home screen to access Bixby Home you can access the settings for your interactive cards by tapping the three dots in the top-right and hitting Cards.
 From here, you can add the cards you want to see, or take away those you don’t.
 Tapping Settings via the same three-dot menu not only allows you change the email address your Bixby Home is tied to but also allows you to change your content providers — specifically, it allows you to send location data to a couple of apps to provide customized and helpful data.
 At the moment, this is restricted to Uber and Fourspace — so you can see where you can check in, or how long it’ll take to get an Uber from your current location.